Subqueries

 ORDER BY dob DESC;

-If we run that query, we’ll get the following output:
+If you run that query, you will get the following output:

 person | dob |